pdc-quantum/isic-2024/README.md

 ### My thoughts:

  - The public scores at submission failed to select any of the four best solutions.
 This is most certainly due to the paucity of cancer cases in the reduced test dataset.
- - Serendipity let get a bronze medal.
+ - Serendipity let proudly get a bronze medal.
 Without this, the best public scores would have lead to submit two "rep14" solutions with no medal reward.
- - If however a set of four solutions had been allowed for the final submission, it would have resulted in a silver medal.
+ - If however a set of four solutions had been allowed for the final submission, it would have resulted in a silver medal at about the 60th place.